AlissonFelipeBS/AlissonFelipebs/README.md

   - <img align="center" alt="Power BI" height="23" width="20" src="https://github.com/marclelijveld/Power-BI-Icons-Archived/blob/master/General%20Icons%20PNG/pbix.png"/>  Business Intelligence Professional | Python, SQL and Power BI.

-  - 🔭  Physicist and Data Science Graduate, Brazilian passionate about Astronomy and Technology, using programming and data intelligence to solve the great enigmas of the universe.
+  - 🔭  Physicist from IFSP, Graduated in Data Science from Univesp and Postgraduate in Data Science and Analytics - MBA USP/Esalq.
+Brazilian passionate about Astronomy and Technology, using programming and data intelligence to solve the great enigmas of the universe.

 </p>